smayes5/smayes5.github.io/_posts/2011-11-02-managing-customizations-to-asp-net-and-sharepoint-browser-definitions.md

 ---
 title:   'Managing Customizations to ASP.NET & SharePoint Browser Definitions'
 slug:    'managing-customizations-to-asp-net-and-sharepoint-browser-definitions'
 date:    2011-11-02 14:17:00 -0500
+excerpt: This post suggests best practices for managing customizations made to ASP.NET and SharePoint browser definition files.
 ---

 *This article's purpose is to discuss the best practices around managing customizations to ASP.NET's Browser Definitions.
 For more details around ASP.NET's browser definition platform, please see the [Browser Definition File Schema (browsers element)](http://msdn.microsoft.com/en-us/library/ms228122.aspx) article on MSDN.
 A quick overview of ASP.NET Browser Definitions can be found in the box below.*